OlgaG-M/challenge_portfolio_Olga/README.md

 On my phone: Realme GT Master Edition with Adroid 13 the OLX app works very well.

--I was able to easily install it and login,
+👉I was able to easily install it and login,

--Menu options, buttons, history, settings, links and navigation flow of the application worked perfectly fine,
+👉Menu options, buttons, history, settings, links and navigation flow of the application worked perfectly fine,

--Expected notifications were displayed within the forms,
+👉Expected notifications were displayed within the forms,

--No issues while rotating the phone, I was able to take and make calls as well as take the messages
+👉No issues while rotating the phone, I was able to take and make calls as well as take the messages

 ## Subtask 3